Using a range bar chart and visualizing a project schedule (Gantt like chart)

 5.1.
 Adding a line to indicate the current date

 Often there is a requirement to show a vertical line in the chart to indicate the current date.
 This is useful to highlight where the project schedule stands.
-In the example shown above, you can add another metric set to the same chart using the Data Analysis Panel.
-In the following example, the dimension Now has the current date.
+For the example shown above, you can add another metric set to the same chart using the Data Analysis Panel.

 Data Analysis Panel - Metric Set